 We think a well-maintained Porsche 996 provides far and away the best overall value of any high-end sports car on the market right now.
 Whether you’re considering an early or later version of a 996, you’ll be getting 90 percent of the enjoyment of a new, $100,000+ 911 for less than one quarter of the cost.
 The sound, the strong acceleration, the athletic handling and the visceral connection of driver to road are all there, as is the classic 911 profile.

-If you are in the market, check our community pages to see if we’ve found any great examples up for sale, or post your own finds there for our members to evaluate.
+If you are in the market, check the Klipnik community pages to see if we’ve found any great examples up for sale, or post your own finds there for our members to evaluate.

 Photos courtesy of the author and Porsche